autoneg/anl2025/docs/docs/install.md

       This method is more flexible as you can control all aspects of the tournament to run.
       Use `anl2025 tournament run --help`  to see all available options.

-    - You can directly call `Tournament.from_scenarios()` passing your agent as one of the competitors.
+    - You can directly call `anl2025_tournament()` passing your agent as one of the competitors.
 This is the most flexible method and will be used in the tutorial.
+Check out the tutorials for more details!

 5. Submit your agent to the [official submission website](https://scml.cs.brown.edu/anl):
-    - Remember to update the `Class Name` (`AwsomeNegotiator` in our case) and `Agent Module` (`myagent.myagent` in our case) in the submission form on the  [competition website](https://scml.cs.brown.edu/anl) to `AwsomeNegotiator`.
+    - Remember to update the `Class Name` (`NewNegotiator` in our case) and `Agent Module` (`myagent.myagent` in our case) in the submission form on the  [competition website](https://scml.cs.brown.edu/anl) to your own name.
     - If you need any libraries that are not already provided by `anl2025`, please include them in the `Dependencies` in a semi-colon separated list when submitting your agent.